-Individuals can create this type of entity without specific procedures as there are no special or statutory provisions governing these individual companies and legal distinction between the owner and the business entity.
+Individuals can create this type of entity without specific procedures as there are no special or statutory provisions governing these individual companies and legal distinctions between the owner and the business entity.

 You might also want to check: FAQ: How to Start a Business in Indonesia

-Choosing the right form of business entities in Indonesia is not a decision to be taken lightly.
-It is important for business owners to make such decision with sound counsel and expert advice from business professionals.
+Choosing the right form of business entity in Indonesia is not a decision to be taken lightly.
+It is important for business owners to make such decisions with sound counsel and expert advice from business professionals.